 But he pulled him apart from the USSR because the USSR was the main threat.

-You know, you're dealing with over a hundred million souls murdered, slaughtered by governments.
+You're dealing with over 100 million souls murdered, slaughtered by governments.

-And that's that's one of the reasons why I would like to understand that we we do have an obligation to stop evil before it grows, or or we will ultimately find ourselves in a similar situation like World War II, would we not?
+And that's one of the reasons why I would like to understand that we do have an obligation to stop evil before it grows or we will ultimately find ourselves in a similar situation like World War II.

 Well, I think that if we had an opportunity to pull Germany apart from Japan earlier on, we would have gone back and done it in an instant.